mrdimosthenis/one-hundred-prisoners/README.md

 * Also, all prisoners are male.
 If they were gender-agnostic, the text would be difficult to follow.
 So, I decided to use the "he" pronoun when I refer to a single prisoner, and "they" when I refer to multiple prisoners.
+* I grouped the parameters of the functions to perform currying, partially apply them, and make the code more readable.